buda-base/py-tiblegenc/README.md

 The code is work in progress, use at your own risk!

 The conversion tables come from a [previous work for InDesign](https://github.com/eroux/tibetan-unicode-scripts/).
-The font tables from [UTFC](https://github.com/tracefoundation/UTFC/) have been [extracted](UTFC-tables-import/) and kept in a [separate file](utfc-font-data.csv).
+The font tables from [UTFC](https://github.com/tracefoundation/UTFC/), [UDP](http://udp.leighb.com/index.html) and [ATTU](http://www.pechamaker.com/attu/) have been [extracted](font-tables-import/) and kept in [separate files](font-tables/).
 In debug mode, the code indicates where the two tables diverge and fixes are made over time to the non-UTFC tables.

 If you have PDFs you would like to convert in the best quality, please send it to help AT bdrc.io, it will be converted and reviewed.